Category: music

 Media Monitor: NZ Prime Minister Says US Unlikely to Budge on Tariffs

-RNZ is reporting that New Zealand Prime Minister Christopher Luxon said that the U.S. President will likely not reduce a 15% trade tariff for New Zealand exports.
-Trade Minister Todd McClay met with his counterpart in Washington this week to…
+RNZ reports that New Zealand's Prime Minister says the U.S. President is unlikely to reduce a 15% trade tariff.
+The trade minister met with his counterpart in Washington to discuss concerns.

 Politics and GovernmentBusinessWorldHealthSportTradeEconomyEmployment and LaborMedical ScienceSocial IssuesFilm and TVMusic RNZChristopher LuxonTodd McClayNicola WillisTrade TariffUnited StatesRNZ News